 In the fifth edition (2022), this book has been extensively revised, with both major and minor changes to multiple chapters, from a new chapter on creating and sustaining effective ESOP company boards to the chapter on our 2021 ESOP corporate governance survey results.

-1. ESOP Governance Q&A
+1. An Overview of ESOP Governance

 2. ESOP Participants and Shareholder Rights

 3. Shareholder Obligations of the ESOP Trustee